In this article, we will discuss:

 I HIGHLY recommend the form from F.A.R.E to the right be used and placed in the enrollment folder of EVERY child who has an allergy.

-Click the picture to the right to download the free form.
+Click the picture to the left to download the free form.

 Choose the "Food Allergy & Anaphalaxis Emergency Care Plan" (it is the first form on the page).